hpaluch/PIC16F1579-LM35-Temp/README.md

 [LM35][LM35] simply outputs 10 x mV voltage in Celsius, for example 260 mV = 26.0 degrees of Celsius.
-Please note that negative temperature can be sensed only with negative bias resistor - not realized here.
-For such details please see [LM35 datasheet][LM35].
+Please note that negative temperature can be sensed with negative bias resistor only - not realized here.
+Please see [LM35 datasheet][LM35] for details.

 Our task is to measure this Voltage using ADC (and FVREF - fixed Voltage reference for ADC).
 By coincidence it is perfect fit for